upasanatailor/euler-js/README.md

 This repo contains solutions to [Project Euler](https://projecteuler.net/archives) problems in pure JavaScript.
 It's a fun (aka. useless) node cli that you can pass the ID of the problem to and it will tell you the solution.
+We do not claim to have the most elegant solutions, but solutions nonetheless.

 ## CLI Options